w3f/polkadot-wiki/docs/learn/learn-guides-asset-conversion.md

 target amount of the second asset, providing a way to control the cost of the transaction while achieving the desired outcome.

-For example, the snapshot below shows how to swap `EDU` tokens with the asset ID `149` on Rococo Asset Hub to `ROC` Tokens.
-The intention is to swap for obtaining 0.1 `ROC` tokens (`u128` value of `100000000000` as it has 12 decimals) for a maximum of 10 `EDU` tokens (`u128` value of `100000000000` as it has 10 decimals).
+For example, the snapshot below shows how to swap `EDU` tokens with the asset ID `149` on Paseo Asset Hub to `PAS` Tokens.
+The intention is to swap for obtaining 0.1 `PAS` tokens (`u128` value of `100000000000` as it has 12 decimals) for a maximum of 10 `EDU` tokens (`u128` value of `100000000000` as it has 10 decimals).